About Us

 Community Partners

-• engage their staff to become Mentorship Facilitators to facilitate mentorships for job seekers,
+• Engage their staff to become Mentorship Facilitators to facilitate mentorships for job seekers.

-• engage in research around inclusive employment for persons who experience disability, effective mentorship models, and more!
+• Engage in research around inclusive employment for persons who experience disability, effective mentorship models, and more!

-MentorAbility Hubs and Hub Coordinators
+Hub Organizations and Hub Coordinators

-MentorAbility Canada is coordinated by CASE in collaboration with implementing partner organizations called “MentorAbility Hubs” that are located across the country.
+MentorAbility Canada is coordinated by CASE in collaboration with implementing partner organizations called MentorAbility Hubs that are located across the country.

-Based on a Supported Employment Model
+Inspired by the Supported Employment Model

 The model works through a partnership between job seeker, support person and employer.
 It takes a person-centred, individualized approach where job seekers receive support tailored to their specific skills and career goals.
-Employers are supported with advice and resources to help meet their unique labour needs.
+Employers are supported with information and resources to help meet their unique labour needs.

-9 Guiding Principles
+CASE's 9 Guiding Principles

-The MentorAbility initiative emphasizes the following principles in particular:
+As MentorAbility adapts the supported employment model, the initiative emphasizes the following principles in particular:

 • Choice and Control: To provide employment support guided by the job seeker's choices.